How to support someone living with dementia to have a vaccine

 covid vaccine dementia

-Explaining the vaccine
+Explaining the vaccination

-1. Gather visual material ready.
-This could be their letter inviting them to book a vaccination appointment and leaflets such as this one from the NHS.
-If you cannot see them in person due to lockdown, you could make sure that these are posted and ready when you phone.
+This could be their letter inviting them to book a vaccination appointment, leaflets and posters such as this one from the NHS.

-2. Choose a good time.
-Your loved one may find their dementia symptoms are lesser in the mornings, when they are not tired, or at a time when they are in a good mood.
-Also make sure that you have time, as they may take a while to understand and need to repeat information with you a few times.
+Your loved one may find their dementia symptoms are lesser in the mornings, when they are not tired.
+Or, at a time when they are in a good mood.
+Also make sure that you have time.
+They may take a while to understand and need to repeat information with you a few times.

-3. Speak clearly and warmly, and be careful not to overwhelm them.
 Too much information at once can be jarring for somebody with memory problems.
-Be concise and allow them plenty of time to speak, as this will help them to engage in the conversation and with what you’re saying.
+Be concise and allow them plenty of time to speak.
+This will help them to engage in the conversation and with what you’re saying.

-4. If they have questions, you could make notes of the conversation, with questions and answers for them to look at when you’ve gone.
+You could make notes of the conversation, with questions and answers for them to look at when you’ve gone.

-5. Give them time and space to make their decision, but not so long that they forget or start to worry.
 You could say, “I’ll remind you about this tomorrow and we can have another chat on Sunday to see how you feel about it and what you’d like to do.”

-6. If they decide they do want the vaccine, support them to make and attend the appointments, or keep them involved and updated if you are arranging it for them.
+If they decide they do want the vaccine, support them to make and attend the appointments, or keep them involved and updated if you are arranging it for them.

-Arranging the vaccine
+Arranging the vaccine for somebody living with dementia

 To help them remember when their vaccine is: